 Our boss left the meeting room, and we were left with a comprehensive list of Customer Service Week games and puzzles.
 While none of us had planned on Customer Service Week games or Customer Service Week puzzles, we had to agree that it was an excellent way to resolve our fighting while giving our staff something fun to do during the events.

 Since we could not choose what we originally wanted, we’d have to agree on something else.
-We picked three games, two office scavenger hunts/puzzles, and then the snacks and swag from Swag and SnackMagic.
+We picked three games, two office scavenger hunts/puzzles, and snacks and swag from Swag and SnackMagic.
 Our clients would receive swag in response to social media giveaways and purchases over a certain amount.

 We finally had a plan.

-Activities for Customer Service Week Celebration
+Activities to Celebrate Customer Service Week

-- Customer Service Awards Ceremony
+Customer Service Awards Ceremony

-- Customer Service Training Sessions
+Customer Service Training Sessions

-- Community Service Projects
+Community Service Projects

-- Customer Appreciation Program
+Customer Appreciation Program

 We even got along when making plans for our remote team to participate.
-The team all agreed on Customer Service Week activities virtual that our remote team could join in.
+The team all agreed on Customer Service Week activities that our remote team could join in.
 We devised a list of Customer Service Week ideas for remote employees and then returned to our pencil cup idea, with our boss choosing the top three to avoid fights.

 With our Customer Service Week virtual games ready to roll, our swag and snacks delivered, and our promotional social media posts up and running, it was time to kick off the celebrations.

-Customer Service Week Gift Ideas
+Customer Service Week Celebration Gift Ideas

 The Customer Service Week gift ideas were a hit!
 The clients loved the free swag and prizes, and our customer experience team had a great time playing games and opening their gifts for customer service reps.

-Our week was an enormous success, and there wasn’t a single piece of swag or snack left in the boxes of free gear and food.
+Our week was an enormous success, and there wasn’t a piece of swag or snack left in the boxes of free gear and food.